00:00:02 The IIA

 And if it's mature enough, is that something that you can audit?

-tranche of audits that you can think about from a privacy angle.
+Is a whole tranche of audits that you can think about from a privacy angle.

-And then the third is internal auditors can jump straight into the business itself.
+Internal auditors can jump straight into the business itself.

 So the privacy principles that I alluded to earlier, you can literally pick one, two, or all of them and try and do an audit with your business partners directly.